 AN ARREST WARRANT IS ISSUED

 When a person skips bail, the court issues an arrest warrant for the person.
 This document gives the police the authority to arrest the person, as soon as they see him or her.
-These warrants last forever and if one were to conduct a federal criminal records search, they would locate the information still.
+These warrants last forever and if one were to call a fort worth personal injury lawyer, they would locate the information still.